 Indian GDP to boost by US$1.1T through Web3

-, 307 Views
+, 367 Views

 The World Bank’s estimate for India’s GDP growth in 2022-23 (FY23) dropped from 7.5% to 6.5% on Thursday.
 7.5% was the first guess.
 The World Bank also said that Russia’s invasion of Ukraine and tightening money worldwide would hurt the economy.
-Visit Bitcoin Code site for the best and safe Crypto trading platform.
+Visit the Bitcoin Code site for the best and safest Crypto trading platform.

 A recent study by the Indian non-governmental trade association and advocacy group National Association of Software and Service Companies (NASSCOM) showed that India is a leading global player in the Web3 market because it has a large talent pool, a high adoption rate, and makes products for international markets.
-The study was done by NASSCOM, an Indian trade and lobbying group not part of the government.
+The study was done by NASSCOM, an Indian trade and lobbying group that is not part of the government.

 Over the next ten years, Web3 could add $1.1 trillion to India’s GDP, according to the US-India Strategic Partnership Forum (USISPF).

-Flipkart, India’s largest online store, just opened a virtual world called Flipverse.
+Flipkart, India’s largest online store, opened a virtual world called Flipverse.
 People in the area can try products from brands like Puma and Nivea and buy them if they like them.

 Due to long-lasting geopolitical tensions and aggressive tightening of monetary policy worldwide, the Reserve Bank of India (RBI) recently lowered its estimate of economic growth for the current fiscal year from 7.2% to 7%.

-What’s going on in the service business in India?
+What’s going on in India’s service business?

 Related articles